FATac/fatac.github.com/source/configuration.rst

     - thumbnail/classes/default.jpg (required.
 Default thumbnail for all objects.
 Does not need to fit a specific size)
     - thumbnail/classes/ (optionally, default thumbnail for any classes Ontology class named with prefix, example "foaf:Person.jpg")
 - [ONTOLOGY_PATH] (path to file containing the project's Ontology)

+OAI_PATH is an optinal property explained in detail in OAI PMH Support section

 Step 4: Reset
 -----------------------------